gumyr/cq_warehouse/docs/index.rst

-If you've ever wondered if there is a better alternative to doing mechanical CAD with proprietary software products, `CadQuery <https://cadquery.readthedocs.io/en/latest/index.html>`_ and this package **cq_warehouse** might be what you've been looking for.
+If you've ever wondered if there is a better alternative to doing mechanical CAD with proprietary software products, `CadQuery <https://cadquery.readthedocs.io/en/latest/index.html>`_ and this package - `cq_warehouse <https://github.com/gumyr/cq_warehouse>`_ - and similar packages like `cq_gears <https://github.com/meadiode/cq_gears>`_ might be what you've been looking for.
 CadQuery augments the Python programming language (the second most widely used programming language) with powerful capabilities enabling a wide variety of mechanical designs to be created in S/W with the same techniques that enable most of today's technology.

-The **cq_warehouse** augments CadQuery with parametric parts - generated on demand - and extensions to the core CadQuery capabilities.
-The resulting parts can be used within your projects or saved to a CAD file in STEP or STL format (amongst others) for use in a wide variety of CAD, CAM, or analytical systems.
+**cq_warehouse** augments CadQuery with parametric parts - generated on demand - and extensions to the core CadQuery capabilities.
+The resulting parts can be used within your projects or saved to a CAD file in STEP or STL format (among others) for use in a wide variety of CAD, CAM, or analytical systems.

 As an example, consider the design of a simple bearing pillow block: